 At Safran, our strategy is built around a shared vision with customers and partners.
 Back in 1974, Snecma (Safran) and General Electric (GE) created a 50/50 joint company, CFM International, to develop a revolutionary commercial aircraft engine.
 This French-American partnership proved to be a textbook case in cross-border collaboration, giving rise to the CFM56, the world's best-selling aircraft engine, powerplant of the best-selling Boeing 737 and Airbus A320 single-aisle jet families.

-The CFM success story at a glance: more than 31,000 engines produced to date, over 1,600 engines produced annually, a CFM56-powered aircraft takes off somewhere in the world every 2 seconds - and these aircraft carry over 3 billion passengers a year!
+The CFM success story at a glance: more than 31,000 engines produced to date, over 1,600 engines produced annually, a CFM56-powered aircraft takes off somewhere in the world every 2 seconds - and these aircraft carry over 7 million passengers a day!

 LEAP, the successor to the CFM56